ufcg-lsd/blowout/README.md

 See the following topics to understand the Blowout **architecture**, how to **deploy and configure it**, and finally, how to use it to **execute** tasks.

 ## Blowout Architecture
-Blowout works like a scheduler of tasks to computational resources dispersed among clouds that are managed by an Infrastructure Provider.
+Blowout works similarly to a scheduler of tasks to computational resources dispersed among clouds that are managed by an Infrastructure Provider.

 Blowout has six main components:

 - **BlowoutPool**: manages a pool of tasks and resources.
 It is through the Blowoutpool that the components have access to the received tasks and resources that were raised by the Infrastructure Provider.

-- **Scheduler**: associates and disassociates a task that is ready to executed to a resource that is available.
-After associating or disassociating a resource to a task, the Scheduler delegates to Task Monitor the assignment of create or terminate the task execution process in the resource.
+- **Scheduler**: associates and disassociates a task, that is ready to be executed, to an available resource.
+After associating or disassociating a resource to a task, the Scheduler delegates to Task Monitor the assignment of creating or terminating the task execution process in the resource.

 - **Infrastructure Manager**: requests and adds pending resources based on the demand of ready tasks and the availability and specifications of existing resources.